How to kite in League of Legends: A complete orb walking guide

 Most professional players prefer using the attack-move command compared to the method above.
 The standard version of this command is key-bound to “A” by default, and you can experiment with different versions of it to see the one that fits your playstyle.

-Before moving onto testing these settings, turn on the attack-range indicators through the Interface subsection of the Options menu.
+Before moving on to testing these settings, turn on the attack-range indicators through the Interface subsection of the Options menu.
 Enabling this will show you the auto-attack range of your champion every time you press A or your designated attack-move key.
 A range indicator will allow you to tell if you can make that final auto attack instead of guessing.

 Player attack move

 This is the default attack-move setting and potentially the most common one due to how little room it leaves for errors.
 The “player attack move” setting makes it so you’ll also need to perform a left mouse click after pressing A to perform an attack.
-This’ll give you enough time to judge whether you’re in range, which you can also use to switch targets when needed.
+This will give you enough time to judge whether you’re in range, which you can also use to switch targets when needed.

 Player attack move click